 When You Get Home

 The blood clot will be delicate for the next several hours after it forms, so you should avoid sucking, spitting and any strenuous activity.
 Regardless of the clot, the wound will continue to bleed for several hours, so you will want to apply gentle pressure with gauze or a paper towel as necessary.
 If the blood shows up on the towel with small, dark clots, however, apply pressure for 45 minutes and see a dentist if it persists.
-If it hurts, medicine like ibuprofen can alleviate the pain from a simple extraction.
+If it hurts, ibuprofen can alleviate the pain from a simple extraction.

 The tender area is especially susceptible to infection, so you can help keep it clean by brushing the teeth near the area to remove food particles and gargling with a warm, gentle salt water solution.
 Dentists recommend eating soft foods like apple sauce, broth and pudding as it begins to heal.
 Patients can transition slowly into more solid food as they feel comfortable.